The producers started off Season 20 by moving the Race in a new direction. Whereas Season 19

 - In-Series Nickname: Big Brother, and the Green Team.

 - Jerkass: Both had their moments.

 - The Load: Rachel.
-She couldn't go two minutes without whining about a task she didn't think she could do.
+She couldn't go two minutes without costing them time by whining about a task she didn't think she could do.

 - J.J. accused Brendon of being this in the second leg, saying he wouldn't make decisions on his own, but would instead follow them or another team.

 - No Accounting for Taste: Brendon regularly insulted her and belittled her when he was frustrated.
-Rachel was an Attention Whore diva who threw a temper tantrum at the drop of a hat.
-The greatest mystery of this season is how the hell they even made it to the Final 3 without knocking the other off a cliff.
+Rachel was an Attention Whore diva who threw a temper tantrum whenever things didn't go her way.
+The greatest mystery of this season is how they even made it to the Final 3 without knocking the other off a cliff.

 - One-Hour Work Week: Brendon is a PhD student.
 Real life PhD students turn green with envy upon seeing him, since he's clearly in the cushiest program in the world where he gets this much free time.

 - One Steve Limit: Averted with Rachel Brown.

 - Overshadowed by Awesome: They were a fairly decent team, finishing 2nd four times, and even carried a No Damage Run into the 11th leg, but against Dave & Rachel and Art & J.J. they paled in comparison.